 Human Papillomavirus is a very common virus that is transmitted through skin-to-skin contact.
 It is considered a sexually transmitted infection because it is typically spread through sexual contact, vaginal, oral, and anal intercourse with an infected partner.
 However, HPV can be transmitted through kissing or non-sexual touching as well.
 There are no known cases of HPV transmission through environmental surfaces, such as toilet seats.
 Each HPV virus in this large group is given a number which is called its HPV type.

 There are over 100 strains of HPV which can cause various problems in patients, including genital warts and cervical cancer.
 Some cases show no outward symptoms at all.
-Because the virus is so easy to transmit, and because a significant proportion of people don’t know they carry the virus, it is estimated that as many as 75% of sexually active people will contract HPV at some point in their lives.
+Because the virus is so easy to transmit, and because a significant proportion of people don’t know they carry the virus, it is estimated that as many as 75% of sexually active people will contract HPV infection at some point in their lives.

-HPV and Genital Warts
+Human Papillomavirus (HPV) and Genital Warts

 - Irregular textured skin tags